SweetJonnySauce/EDMC-Mining-Analytics/README.md

 EDMC-Mining-Analytics is a plugin for Elite Dangerous Market Connector (EDMC) that tracks and analyzes your mining activities.
 It provides an in-game UI for monitoring mining statistics, including commodities collected, prospecting yields, limpets usage, and more.
 The plugin offers visualizations such as histograms for asteroid prospecting data and tons-per-hour rates, and allows you to customize data binning and update intervals.

+This is at best an alpha script.
+Use at your own peril.

 ## Features

 - Tracks mining sessions, prospecting, harvested commodities and materials.